Published on by

 “I was a student at that school before.”

-“The actor felt sad when his name wasn’t called.”
+“The candidate felt sad when his name wasn’t called.”

 Function 2 – To make clauses.